✔ No account fees or minimums ✔ Up to 4.20% APY

 What Is a Growth Savings Account?

-You may get the best interest rate on a growth savings account at an online bank or credit union versus a traditional, or bricks-and-mortar, bank.
-However, even at their best, these savings accounts typically don’t have the very high growth of, say, a well-chosen stock portfolio, the kind that could have you living off investment interest.
+You may get the best interest rate on a growth savings account at an online bank or credit union versus a traditional, brick-and-mortar, bank.
+However, even at their best, the APYs on these savings accounts generally lag behind what you could earn by investing in the market over time.
+That makes growth savings accounts best suited for your emergency fund and money you’re saving for a short-term goal, like a vacation or large purchase.

 How Do Growth Savings Accounts Work?